 Step 4 ½: The Quill Stem

-A quill stem is an older part from a time when forks and headsets were threaded so owners could remove the play in the fork by tightening down then nuts over spacers down onto the fork itself.
+A quill stem is an older part from a time when forks and headsets were threaded so owners could remove the play in the fork by tightening down the nuts over spacers down onto the fork itself.
 Then the quill stem would actually fit down inside the steer tube instead of down over the steer tube like a modern stem.

 The more you tighten this bolt the tighter the wedge gets down inside the steer tube holding it into place.
-I think modern stems and forks are easier to work on but there is a certain classic feel to the quill stem.
+I think modern stems and forks are easier to work on but there is a sure classic feel to the quill stem.
 I have one on my track bike

 The handlebars are very important.
 They can determine the entire feel of how you interact with your bike.
-Road bikes traditionally have drop bars, mountain bikes usually have flat bars, and touring bikes some hybrid in between.
+Road bikes traditionally have drop bars, mountain bikes usually have flat bars, and touring bikes have some hybrid in between.
 The type of bars will determine what kind of shifters and brake levers you have.